March 29-31, 2017

 LeAnn Shelton, Esq.
 AIA, General Counsel, Rockwell Group, New York, NY

-Having Your Client’s Back: Representing the Athlete as a Manager/Agent.
-This panel will discuss the legal and business issues regarding the dual roles of a manager and agent in professional sports.
+Having Your Client’s Back: Representing the Athlete as a Manager/Agent, and the Need for Financial Gatekeepers.
+This panel will discuss the legal and business issues regarding the dual roles of a manager and agent in professional sports and the need for a financial and investment gatekeeper.

-MODERATOR: Peter Carfagna, Esq., Magis, LLC, Cleveland, OH
+MODERATOR: Peter Carfagna, Esq., Magis, LLC, Cleveland, OH, EASL LLM Sports Law Track Director, University of Miami Law

 Mason P. Ashe, Esq., Ashe Sports & Entertainment Consulting, Inc., Washington D.C